Traffic Stats: Stadium traffic on match day

 How-to explanation

-Major events, such as football matches or city marathons, undoubtedly affect traffic.
+Major events like football matches or city marathons affect traffic.
 But how significant is the impact, and where does it occur?

 With Traffic Stats, we will generate two Area Analysis reports for a football stadium in Germany.
-The area covered by the two reports will be identical; however, the primary difference between them will be the date range definition: one report corresponds to a match day (February 29th, 2020), and the other to a non-match day (March 7th, 2020).
+The reports will cover the same area but have different date ranges: one for a match day (February 29, 2020) and the other for a non-match day (March 7, 2020).

-To create two reports with the same area, we have two options:
+To create two reports with the same area, you have two options:

-1. After defining the area in the first report, save the area as a template (Figure 1).
+1. After defining the area in the first report, save it as a template (Figure 1).

 2. Finalize the first report, and once the results are available in the My Reports section, clone the report (Figure 2).